 Bankruptcy is supposed to promise a fresh start.
 However, if you find yourself accused of bankruptcy fraud, you could face a serious federal offense.
 Bankruptcy fraud can carry up to five years in prison, plus prevent you from getting any debt relief in bankruptcy court.

 At the Simmrin Law Group, we have dedicated bankruptcy fraud lawyers in Los Angeles who specialize in helping those accused of federal crimes like bankruptcy fraud.
 Depending on your situation, this may mean no prison time, a less serious charge, or simply winning your case.
-Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today.
+Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today with our Los Angeles federal crimes lawyer.

 What Is Bankruptcy Fraud?